telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 1. Enter the URL in the newly opened Chrome window.
 Fiddler Everywhere immediately starts capturing all the traffic generated from the preconfigured browser.

-To change the preconfigured browser, from the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}) either assign a path to third-party Chromium browsers, like Edge, Brave, and Vivaldi or change the default path to the Google Chrome browser.
+To change the preconfigured browser, from the [**Browsers** sub-menu]({% slug browsers-settings-submenu %}), either assign a path to third-party Chromium browsers, like Edge, Brave and Vivaldi or change the default path to the Google Chrome browser.

 ## Explicit Capturing